tailorfood/tailor-recommender/README.md

 The engine takes a dataset containing a user's current location, with their favourite restaurants and cuisines, and recommends a restaurant (or cuisine to try, perhaps) to them within their specified radius.

+# Current Working State

+Using the sample data, can quiry on a userID and ask for `n` recommendations.

 ### Potential goodies

 - http://surpriselib.com/